abhi93shekJha/django_instagram_clone/README.md

 # Django Instagram Clone ([Notes link](django_notes/dango_basics.md))

-### All the notes are written in simple terms for better explaination.
+### I have written all the notes in simple terms for better explaination.

 ## Overview